 The instructors provided the tools that allowed me to formalize my thought patterns and challenge myself to reach conclusions with a new level of confidence.

-—Dan Kolo, Global Strategy Analyst, Johnson Controls, Inc.
+—Dan K., Global Strategy Analyst, Johnson Controls, Inc.